reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 For individuals, on the other hand, rebasing provides a lot of ease.
 If one wants to maintain the history track, then one must go for the merging option because merging preserves the history while rebase just overwrites it.

-However, if we have a complex history and we want to streamline it, then interactive rebasing can be very useful.
-It can help us to remove undesirable commits, squash two or more commits into each other, also providing the option to edit commit messages.
+However, if we have a complex history and we want to streamline it, then rebasing can be very useful.
+It can help us to remove undesirable commits, squash two or more commits into each other, also providing the option to edit commit messages (during an "interactive" rebase).

-Rebase focuses on presenting one commit at a time, whereas merging focuses on presenting all at once.
+Rebase focuses on presenting one commit at a time, whereas merging focuses on presenting all at once (in a merge commit).
 But we should keep in mind that reverting a rebase is much more difficult than reverting a merge if there are many conflicts.

 ## Further Reading
 * [Merging vs. Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)